 We can help them focus on their blessings and happiness, as we look forward to a better 2021.

 Plus this free printable also includes a coloring activity.

 Little ones can choose any color of the rainbow to create their very own special crown for 2021.

 Simply click any of the images above, or click here to be taken to a PDF file which you're welcome to print and share.

 I want to thank each and every one of you for reading my recipes and ramblings this year.

 I've so enjoyed reading your comments and emails, and learning of the deep connections between America, Canada and Ireland which you all hold dear.
 Your stories make my heart sing, and I thank you from the bottom of my Irish heart, for sharing them here.

 Over the coming year let's keep on celebrating our Irish heritage together.

 Wishing each and every one of you a healthy and happy New Year.
-Let’s make it extra delicious by cooking some Irish food.
-Stay tuned for many more recipes over the coming months.
+Let's make it extra delicious by cooking some Irish food.
+Stay tuned for many more recipes and ramblings over the coming months.